- Stretches the ankles, calves, hamstrings and hip flexors.

-- Step your left foot back into High Lunge.
+- Take a deep breath in.
+Exhale, step your left foot back to High Lunge.

-- Drop your hips and try to bring your front thigh parallel to the mat.
+- Inhale, bring your arms up by our ears.
+Exhale, drop your hips and try to bring your front thigh parallel to the mat.

 - Check that your front knee is directly above your ankle and in line with your second toe.